huchenme/SG-Property/README.md

 rails server # or unicorn -p 3000
 ```

-# What have not done yet
+## What have not been done yet

-* search field validation
+* Search field validation
-* phone number for STProperty
+* Phone number for STProperty
+* Use [jQuery plugin](http://www.datatables.net/ "DataTables (table plug-in for jQuery)") to make table easier to search